daodiseomirror/docs/user-guide/getting-started/pool.md

 ### Claiming Locked UST

-After a short position creation, UST from mAssets sold against the Terraswap pool is locked for a defined period called [Lock Period](../../protocol/staking-tokens-lp-and-slp.md#lock-period).
+After a short position creation, UST from mAssets sold against the Daodiseoswap pool is locked for a defined period called [Lock Period](../../protocol/staking-tokens-lp-and-slp.md#lock-period).
 When `lock_period` (initially 15 days) is over, users may claim their unlocked UST throug the steps below:&#x20;

 1 .
 Navigate to **My Page** and go to **Farming** section